digital-futures-academy/airport-challenge/test/userstories.md

 messages: capacity()
 output: @Error

-Test 4 - Return error when land plane is called due to capacity being full.
+Test 3 - Return error when land plane is called due to capacity being full.

+### Requirement 4

+As an air traffic controller
+So I can get passengers on the way to their destination I want to instruct the airport to let a plane take off and confirm that it is no longer in the airport

+nouns: airport, plane
+verbs: instruct, take off, confirm

+objects: airport, plane
+properties: airportList @Array
+messages: planeTakeoff()
+output: Empty array

+Test 4 - Call a method that removes the last landed plane from the airport and then confirm that it is no longer in the airportList array